-Why should I be involved in the handling of my legal case?
-The bottom line is that you are already deeply involved.
-The outcome of the case will inevitably affect you more than your attorney.
-No matter what role you envision for your attorney, you should be the decision maker on all major points in your case.
+Should I be involved in the handling of my legal case?
+You are already deeply involved.
+The case's outcome will inevitably affect you more than your attorney.
+No matter what role you envision for your attorney, be the decision maker on all major points in your case.

 How involved should I be in my legal case?
-At a minimum, many consumer advocates recommend that you learn some of the law relevant to your case.
+At a minimum, learn some of the law relevant to your case.
 Look through the topic areas on this site.
 Learn about basic courtroom procedures.
 Beyond this minimum level of involvement, there is a fairly broad range of possibilities.
-The three general choices are:
+For example:

 Your relationship with your attorney can fall anywhere along the range of options described above.
 In making the decision about the degree of your involvement, ask yourself the following questions: